Naitor295/Project-Replica/README.md

-Thank you for reading this file
+Thank you very much for reading this file